themreKalkan/RuthIron/README.md

 - INT8 quantization was tested but showed no measurable performance improvement

 The ONNX model is optimized for inference and integrated into the Rust engine.
+The model is using for scoring moves.
+The model is included on .exe.
+ML model shouldn't be on the same path with engine.

 ## Usage